onlinehub0808/-smart-contract-best-practices/README.md

         require(msg.value >= highestBid);

         if (highestBidder != 0) {
-            require(highestBidder.send(highestBid)) // if this call consistently fails, no one else can bid }
+            highestBidder.transfer(highestBid); // if this call consistently fails, no one else can bid }

        highestBidder = msg.sender;